Senator Patrick Dodson introduces the 7th edition of 80-20 Development in an Unequal World

 Clearly, there is work to be done.

-These concepts are not newly minted nor are they unique to Australia; they come from the time before time began.
-We call this the Bugarrigarra – from when the earth was soft and yet to be moulded and given its form by the creative spirits.
+For one thing, these concepts are not newly minted nor are they unique to Australia.
+They come from the time before time began.
+We call this the Bugarrigarra.
+From when the earth was soft and yet to be moulded and given its form by the creative spirits.
 Te Bugarrigarra encompasses the time well before Western philosophy, religion and laws existed or travelled to our lands in ships.

 The history of our people – the First Australians – is one of official denial and exclusion in our own land.
 My family, along with most Aboriginal families, carries the pain of this exclusion in our recent history.
-Australian law at that time was unarguably founded on a social outlook that was highly ethnocentric, even racist.
+A highly ethnocentric, even racist, social outlook unarguably shaped Australian law at that time.
 Many of the laws were genocidal in intent, application and consequence.
-The same moral compass justified the American laws that mandated racial segregation in the US before the civil rights movement.
+Without doubt, the same moral compass justified the American laws that mandated racial segregation in the US before the civil rights movement.
 Such views and laws led also to the horrors of Soweto and Robben Island and even the hate crimes of Nazi Germany.
 These systems of laws and regulation shared the same legal, intellectual and moral parentage.
-Such laws, worldviews and practices have their parallels across the world today with similar pain and suffering for their victims.
+In fact, such laws, worldviews and practices have their parallels across the world today with similar pain and suffering for their victims.

-This exclusion continues to be challenged in Australia today just as it is challenged in very many ways across all regions of the world, especially among the world’s poorest – a reality described in some detail in 80-20.
-Chapter after chapter, story after story, this book not only catalogues exclusion and its consequences; it also offers remarkable storytelling of change in today’s world.
+People continue to challenge this exclusion in Australia today, just as they challenge it in very many ways across all regions of the world, especially among the world’s poorest.
+A reality that 80-20 describes in some detail.
+Chapter after chapter, story after story, this book not only catalogues exclusion and its consequences but also offers remarkable storytelling of change in today’s world.

-We know, as fact, that just as some Australian legislation in the past was founded on outmoded patterns of thought and belief, much of current official policy and practice on international development is not sustainable of people or planet.
+We know, as fact, that just as some Australian legislation in the past rested on outmoded patterns of thought and belief.
+Much of the current official policy and practice on international development is not sustainable of people or planet.
 Our thinking, our laws and much of our practice remain locked in an ingrained paternalism and racial superiority (and behind those, a deep and abiding fear).
 Such mindsets and policies continue to justify repeated acts of greed that grab the lands, resources and lives of far too many people.
 They undermine not only our shared humanity but also our common future.

-A dominant thread throughout this book is the recognition of that common humanity (and, all too often, inhumanity); it is catalogued in the discussions of justice and injustice, hunger and poverty, women’s rights, human rights and climate change.
+A dominant thread throughout this book is the recognition of that common humanity (and, all too often, inhumanity).
+The discussions of justice and injustice, hunger and poverty, women’s rights, human rights, and climate change catalogue it.
 Recognising this will serve to refresh our spirit (our ‘liyan’).
 It will enable us to move on from the many mistakes, poor policies, ignorance and outright racism that have bedevilled us to date.

-For many years now, my Aboriginal colleagues from Broome and myself have had a creative and productive partnership with the organisation 80:20 Educating and Acting for a Better World.
+For many years now, my Aboriginal colleagues from Broome and myself have had a creative and productive partnership with 80:20 Educating and Acting for a Better World.
 Together, we have worked on the reconciliation agenda here in Australia and also in Ireland and beyond.
-I commend the energy, creativity and resilience that characterises 80:20 Educating and Acting for a Better World as an organisation and that is evident in the pages of this book.
+I commend the energy, creativity and resilience that characterises 80:20 Educating and Acting for a Better World as an organisation.
+They are evident in the pages of this book.
 Our partnership continues to energise us for the work that lies ahead.

-80-20 Development in an Unequal World reminds us that regardless of race, culture or gender, we all have a shared goal as global citizens – wanting to build a common, tolerant and flourishing future together.
+80-20 Development in an Unequal World reminds us that regardless of race, culture or gender, we all have a shared goal as global citizens.
+We want to build a common, tolerant and flourishing future together.
 We urgently need a world unencumbered by a lack of respect and appreciation for the human dignity of all peoples and our planet.
-If we constantly build on what we have in common rather than what divides us, I believe that we can be better people; we can create a better world and, together, we can offer a better place to the coming generations.
+If we constantly build on what we have in common rather than what divides us, I believe that we can be better people.
+We can create a better world and, together, we can offer a better place to the coming generations.
 In the meantime, there is indeed work to be done.

-I am very happy to endorse this educational resource for the story it tells; the analysis it offers and the vision it inspires.
+I am very happy to endorse this educational resource for the story it tells; the analysis it offers, as well as the vision it inspires.

 Senator Patrick Dodson